-Using existing .lpr project from Vivado Design Suite Edition
+Using an Existing .lpr Project from Vivado Design Suite Edition

 Vivado Design Suite creates an .lpr file at project startup and populates this file with appropriate details when you use the Hardware Manager to program and/or debug the design in the project.
-This file is located in the project_name.hw directory and is named project_name.lpr.
+This file is located in the project\name.hw directory and is named project\name.lpr.
 This project file can be opened in the Vivado Lab Edition.